Spare ribs with barbecue sauce

 Add liquid to pan.

-Cook and stir for several minutes - sauce will
+Cook and stir for several minutes - sauce will thicken.

 Stir in cashews or add cashews when serving.